rentry/rentry.github.io/_posts/2024-06-07-how-sar-works.md

 layout: post
 title: "How a search and rescue mission works"
 date: 2024-06-07
-description: "I returned home in the early hours of the morning from a search and rescue on Mt.
+description: "I returned home in the early hours of the morning from a search and rescue mission on the lower slopes of Mt.
 Hood.
-Here's how our search and rescue missions work."
+Here's how it unfolded."
 image: assets/images/2024-sar-top-spur-2.jpg
 categories: [SAR]
 tags: [search and rescue]